Fahadin/demo01/README.md

-# demo01
+# SAMOCA-Demo
-This is a Demo 01 app
+The sample app for use in PhoneGap Build: First Look